-An integrated, area-based approach is taken to responding to refugees' acute shelter needs in informal settlements and through sustainable rehabilitation of substandard buildings.
-Poor urban neighbourhoods and rural areas in need of support are identified and receive targeted assistance through an integrated shelter/WASH response.
-During COVID-caused lockdown, many of UNHCR's non-essential shelter activities were temporarily suspended to curb the spread of the virus.
-Nevertheless, by mid-year 2,425 refugees had received shelter kits to reinforce or rebuild their shelters following flooding, evictions or fire incidents.
-Shelter activities resumed in June, including shelter rehabilitation and collective site improvements.
+An integrated, area-based approach is applied to respond to refugees' acute shelter needs in informal settlements and in substandard buildings.
+Poor urban neighbourhoods and rural areas in need of support are identified and receive targeted assistance through an integrated shelter/WASH response, including rehabilitation.
+During the COVID-19 lockdown, many of UNHCR's non-essential shelter activities were temporarily suspended.
+Nevertheless, by mid-year, 2,425 refugees had received shelter kits to reinforce or rebuild their shelters following flooding, evictions or fire incidents.
+Shelter activities resumed in June when the lockdown was lifted and focused on shelter rehabilitation and collective site improvements.
 The latter allowed 77 individuals to move to upgraded shelters and benefit from secure tenure through free occupancy for one year.

-As for residents of informal settlements, they benefit from desludging services to prevent public health risks; access to safe water through quality-monitored water trucking or through connection to water sources; and sensitization on hygiene practices adapted to the displacement conditions.
+Refugees living in informal settlements benefit from desludging services to prevent public health risks; access to safe water through quality-monitored water trucking or through connection to water sources; and sensitization on hygiene practices adapted to the displacement conditions.

-Following the Beirut blast, focus was shifted to distributing emergency weatherproofing kits to those most severely affected by the explosion, with more than 6,500 households reached with assistance.
-This will be followed by rehabilitation and repair works for damaged buildings.
+Following the Beirut blast, UNHCR prioritised the distribution of emergency weatherproofing kits to those most severely affected by the explosion, with more than 6,500 households reached so far.
+This is being followed by support through shelter cash assistance for small interventions as well as rehabilitation and repair works for damaged buildings.